Mikaelawilliams/BSAD482/BACKGROUND.md

 ## Research Objectives
 This study aims to:
-1. Evaluate the current level of community engagement in Nova Scotia's tourism sector.
+1. Evaluate domestic visitor volume from different regions in Canada to measure the impact of tourism initiatives.
-2. Determine challenges faced by communities in participating in tourism initiatives and identify potential opportunities for increased involvement.
+2. Investigate resident perceptions of Nova Scotia’s seasonal attractions to enhance year-round tourism appeal.
-3. Propose strategies to enhance community engagement by leveraging existing structures within the CCTH.
+3. Develop data-backed strategies to increase internal tourism and maximize economic benefits for local communities.

 ## Datasets